When is an MRI of the Hip Recommended?

-Some external body wear or design such as body or face/ makeup tattooing, permanent piercings may limit you from having the MRI.
+Some external body wear or designs such as body or face/ makeup tattooing, and permanent piercings may limit you from having the MRI.
 Current or prior metal workers may have small fragments in their eyes as an occupational hazard.
 You may be asked to have an x-ray prior to performing the MRI.
 Jewelry and piercings need to be taken out by you for your safety in the magnet.
 Please see our MRI SAFETY FORM for more information.
 Please download the Questionnaire and Consent Forms under the Resources Tab on the front home page.

 How is a Hip MRI Performed?

 You will be lying on your back on a comfortable table that your MRI technologist moves into and out of the machine.
 The magnet makes a loud clunky sound so the technologist will fit you with headphones and you may choose to listen to music through the headphone that makes the magnet sound indistinct.
 Many patients actually find the MRI scan soothing because of the music and may fall asleep.

 - It is important not to move quickly or jerk during the exam because this may cause irregularities in the images from signals of the magnets moving.

 The MRI scan imaging time may take 25 -35 minutes depending on whether special imaging sequences or contrast administration are needed.
 The indication for the study may affect the time needed to perform the hip imaging scan.